CDierolf/SDEV450-FinalProj/README.md

 The Ticket Amature application is a desktop event finding application that utilizies the TicketMaster API to locate events across the U.S. and locally.
 It is the class project of four individuals enrolled at Champlain College:
-Christopher Dierolf
+Christopher Dierolf,
-Tom Much
+Tom Much,
-Neil Hart
+Neil Hart, and
 Stephen Greybeal

 ## Getting Started